kaakaa/pflenker.github.io/_po_qa/whats-the-use-of-self-org-if-the-competencies-are-clear.md

 # Working with a team is different from working with individuals
 The reality in many teams is different: A team, by definition, tackles their problems together.
-Like a soccer team, they can pass the ball back and forth between individuals within the team, amplifying each other's strenghts and compensating the weaknesses.
+Like a soccer team, they can pass the ball back and forth between individuals within the team, amplifying each other's strengths and compensating the weaknesses.

 Here are some examples that happen every day in teams across the globe, even if